Clatworthay History, Family Crest & Coats of Arms

 By 1243, the place name had evolved to Clatewurthy and the place name literally means "enclosure where burdock grows."
 Clatworthy Camp is an Iron Age hill fort 3 miles (4.8 km) North West of Wiveliscombe in Somerset.

-Important Dates for the Clatworthay family
+Early History of the Clatworthay family

 This web page shows only a small excerpt of our Clatworthay research.
 Another 51 words (4 lines of text) covering the years 1327, 1680, 1683, 1617, 1630, 1665, 1634, 1640, 1646 and 1626 are included under the topic Early Clatworthay History in all our PDF Extended History products and printed products wherever possible.